ENG 400: Internship

 • Did your intern complete, effectively and well, the tasks you assigned them?
 What advice, if any, should we offer them to improve this?

 • Is your intern the type of worker you’d be ready and eager to hire at your organization, or to recommend for hire at a similar organization, if a position appropriate to their level of experience appeared?
-Would you be ready and eager to meet your intern after the end of their placement, for lunch or a coffee, to chat informally and discuss their career plans?
+Would you be ready and happy to meet your intern after the end of their placement, for lunch or a coffee, to chat informally and discuss their career plans?

+II.
 Individual Work Plan

 Work scoping and planning is a critical skill that professionals use in every field and sector – whether it be project managers at an environmental science firm, research directors at non-profit organizations, or graduate students in managing their own research work.
 At the beginning of the semester, students will be introduced to their host supervisor, who will describe the project/work to be undertaken, as well as expectations around timelines, communication, and other facets of the student’s engagement with them and their team.
 Based on this initial contact, students will then be expected to draft a work plan.
 Work plans can take many different forms, but for the purposes of this assignment, yours will consist of two main sections: (a) a 350-500 word statement which outlines your organization’s vision, goals, and key activity, and fully describes the project(s) on which they would like you to work; (b) a succinct week-by-week timeline that captures precisely how you will achieve the expected outcomes/produce the required deliverable(s).
 Your timeline should break down the project statement into specific tasks, and outline when they will be completed.

-Weekly Reports on Internship Work
+III.
+Weekly Bare-Bones Reports on Internship Work

 This one is easy, or should be.
-Starting in Week 3 and continuing to April 7, every Wednesday, before 12 noon, you are responsible for sending Prof. Sergi — at sergi.utoronto@gmail.coma short email containing only the following information, put in simple, succinct language: (a) how many hours you worked at your internship in the week prior (the prior Monday thru Friday); (b) what tasks you worked on (or what meetings etc you attended) during those hours; (c) what tasks you completed during those hours.
+Starting on the Wednesday of On-Campus Meeting 2, and continuing to one week after On-Campus Meeting 6 — every Wednesday, before 12 noon, you are responsible for sending Prof. Sergi — at sergi.utoronto@gmail.coma short email containing only the following information, put in simple, succinct language: (a) how many hours you worked at your internship in the week prior (the prior Monday thru Friday); (b) what tasks you worked on (or what meetings etc you attended) during those hours; (c) what tasks you completed during those hours.
 Include nothing in the email other than that information, in simple, succinct language.
-Use “WEEKLY REPORT: [YOUR FULL NAME]” as your email title.
+Use “WEEKLY BB REPORT: [YOUR FULL NAME]” as your email title.

 Establishing an online portfolio or other substantial online presence that summarizes and captures the spirit of your internship work — a “what I did at my 2026 internship” project — will not only help you deepen and document your learning experience over the course of the placement, but also leave a lasting online imprint of the work you did — so that future potential employers might find that imprint and form positive opinions of your work.
-Prof. Sergi will evaluate and grade this project based somewhat subjectively on how well you achieve that aim.
+I will evaluate and grade this project based somewhat subjectively on how well you achieve that aim.

 Keep in mind, as you create this project, that it should be both a product (a digital collection of artifacts attesting to your work, which future employers might see) and a process (something you compile and shape slowly and reflectively over the full course of your internship, rather than packing it into the final weeks).
-You can use the e-portfolio for reflecting on your experience as it progresses, but you can also edit and shape it once the placement is over, in order to generate a document that communicates your skills and experience to potential employers.
+You can use this online project for reflecting on your experience as it progresses, but you can also edit and shape it once the placement is over, in order to generate a document that communicates your skills and experience to potential employers.

-This online project can take any number of forms, on any platform you prefer, as long as that platform creates something easily searchable and accessible by the public (do not use internal campus-based apps like Quercus), even if they do not have the same accounts/subscriptions as you do (I’ll make an exception for Instagram-based projects, because these are so widely searched by potential employers).
-Be creative and innovative even as you demonstrate your professionalism and maturity.
-Perhaps this can be a Google Doc, perhaps a website or e-portfolio (consider using the Linkr E-portfolio, which you can access by creating a free account at Linkr: https://www.lovelearning.org), an online slideshow, a YouTube account with curated and self-created content, a single YouTube video, or any mixture of these.
+This online project can take any number of forms, using any platform/app you prefer, as long as that platform/app creates some output easily searchable and accessible by the public (do not use internal campus-based apps like Quercus), even those who do not have the same accounts/subscriptions as you do (I’ll make an exception for Instagram-based projects, because these are widely searched by potential employers).
+Perhaps this can be a public Google Doc, perhaps a website or e-portfolio (consider using the Linkr E-portfolio, with instructions that will be provided by the Experiential Learning Office), an online slideshow, a YouTube account with curated and self-created content, a single YouTube video, or any mixture of these.
 You can, if you wish, build this online project from or around any online presence or project you already have going.
+If you wish, you can remove your portfolio/presence/project from public view at the end of term, but hopefully you’ll have good reason to leave it up and live for future employers to see.

+The output of your online project, whatever form it takes, should require about 15 minutes of my time to fully read and review (and thus the same amount of time and focus from a potential employer) in order for me to come away with the impression that you are the kind of co-worker I’d like to work with (but not that you’re creating the project for me personally).
+Be creative and innovative even as you demonstrate your professionalism and maturity.
 Your project might, for instance include some or all of the following: weekly blog-style reflections (either written, audiorecorded, or audiovisual weekly reflections on your placement experience); links to or recordings of artifacts you’ve created in your placement, along with brief reflections and contexts; audio or video content, in which you might interview someone at your placement (set up a coffee date!).
 Your project must include a link to an online pdf of your professional résumé, updated to include your internship work.

-12-Minute Final Critical/Creative Presentation
+V. 12-Minute Final Critical/Creative Presentation

 But your lasting online portfolio/presence is the outward, public impression that will remain visible to potential employers in the future.

 What do you really think, as a humanist and a scholar of literature and language, about the work you’re doing and have done at this placement?
 What are its more complex ramifications and meanings, aesthetically, ethically, socially, theoretically or otherwise?
-What is interesting, complicated, deep, and human about the work — the kind of thinking that is too intricate, fine, provocative, or controversial to position outwardly to employers, but that shows your fellow students, Prof. Sergi, and yourself that you have kept your “literary heart” alive and awake during your placement — and that you’ve looked for opportunities to humanize the workplace by bringing it into contact with the work you’ve done in English?
+What is interesting, complicated, deep, and human about the work — the kind of thinking that is too intricate, fine, provocative, or controversial to position outwardly to employers, but that shows your fellow students, me, and yourself that you have kept your “literary heart” alive and awake during your placement — and that you’ve looked for opportunities to humanize the workplace by bringing it into contact with the work you’ve done in English?

-In the last two weeks of class, you’ll be given 10 minutes to present a structured talk, organized around but not limited to your online portfolio/presence project, that answers some or all of the thought questions above — or, ideally, that complicates and deepens them — with respect to the work you’ve been at all term.
-Use your ten minutes to draw our attention to elements (or ramifications) of your online project that a possible employer, or a casual scroller, might miss — “another mode of meaning behind the obvious,” as Thomas Pynchon might put it.
+In the last two weeks of class, you’ll be given exactly 12 minutes to present a structured talk, organized around but not limited to your online portfolio/presence project, that answers some or all of the thought questions above — or, ideally, that complicates and deepens them — with respect to the work you’ve been at all term.
+Use your 12 minutes to draw our attention to elements (or ramifications) of your online project that a possible employer, or a casual scroller, might miss — “another mode of meaning behind the obvious,” as Thomas Pynchon might put it.

-Actual Attendance: Read This Carefully
+VI.
+Responsible Attendance: Read This Carefully

 You earn twenty points of your course grade (see above) just for showing up.
 If you fail to show up, without clearing that absence with the partner organization or professor, and receiving their approval, ahead of time, you will lose some of those allotted points.

-For grading purposes, every student can no-show once without affecting their course grade — by “no show,” I mean “missing any single assigned session/meeting/event, inclusive of all such assignments from your partner organization and on-campus meetings, without clearing that absence and receiving approval ahead of time.”
+For grading purposes, every student can no-show once without affecting their course grade — by “no show,” I mean “missing any single assigned session, meeting, or event, inclusive of all such assignments from your partner organization and on-campus meetings, without clearing that absence and receiving approval ahead of time.”
 Even a no-show with a good reason — if that reason is only communicated after the fact, or does not receive approval ahead of time — will count toward this one-shot limit.
 (I’ll gather information about attendance from your partner organization at end of term, using the questions listed above.)

-NB: Since accommodations and modifications related to attendance (see below) must be secured, and approved by both the professor and the internship partner, before the placement has begun, accommodation-related absences already count as “approved ahead of time,” to the degree that they conform to the terms of the agreed-upon accommodation.
+Since accommodations and modifications related to attendance (see below) generally must be secured, and approved by both the professor and the internship partner, before the placement has begun, accommodation-related absences already count as “approved ahead of time,” to the degree that they conform straightforwardly to the terms of the agreed-upon accommodation.

-NB: For absences from on-campus meetings, Prof. Sergi will pre-approve any request to skip a meeting (no reason need be provided) up to two times, as long as the request is made by email (sergi.utoronto@gmail.com) by 5pm on the Monday prior — except for the meeting where the student is scheduled to present, which the student must attend.
-Requests to miss a third meeting, or requests made later than 5pm on the Monday prior, will be automatically rejected and will thus count toward your no-show limit.
+For absences from on-campus meetings: I will generally approve any request to miss a meeting (no reason need be provided) up to two times, as long as the request is made by email (sergi.utoronto@gmail.com) by 5pm on the Monday prior — except for the meeting where the student is scheduled to present, which the student must attend.
 Remember that you can always attend on-campus meetings remotely, even without prior notice (see above).

 Other Course Policies

 Be sure you know the ENG 400 policies before joining our course — because joining ENG 400 means that you understand and agree to its course policies, as far as they are summarized on this page.
 If you are concerned that you may not be able to adhere to any of these policies, or if you want to learn more specific details about how or why I enforce a policy, click on the “further explanation” link next to that policy.
+NOTE: In any instance where the below policies conflict with information elsewhere on this website, the below policies take precedence.

 • I generally use Google apps and Zoom, not Blackboard or Quercus, for class announcements and contact.
 After term begins, you must make sure you are receiving class emails I send from sergi.utoronto@gmail.com; adjust your junk mail or spam settings if need be.
 (Click here for a further explanation of this policy.)